onzo-com/python-cookie-cutter-public/README.md

-create the name of your project directory e.g 'project_cookiecutter' create the name of the feature directory e.g. 'feature_name' create the name of the class feature (PEP8) e.g 'FeatureName' (will will be used to create the template feature class and unit tests)
+create the name of your project directory e.g 'project_cookiecutter' create the name of the feature directory e.g. 'feature_name' create the name of the class feature (PEP8) e.g 'FeatureName' (will be used to create the template feature class and unit tests)
 ```
 You should now be able to open your new project in the IDE of your choice